iBuseWinner/jeff/README.md

 Each individual source is listed in the `sources` table and created with the query: `CREATE TABLE "table_name" ("address" integer NOT NULL UNIQUE, "phrase" text, "links" text, "exec" integer NOT NULL, "adprops" TEXT, PRIMARY KEY("address" AUTOINCREMENT))`.

-Address - a unique phrase number in this table.
+Address is a unique phrase number in this table.
 The `links` column lists, separated by commas, the addresses of phrases for which this phrase is an activator.
 In other words, if the current phrase occurs in the user's input, Jeff will respond to him with those phrases whose addresses are indicated in the `links` column of the current phrase.

 #### Properties `weight` and `adprops` in action

-*Example 1.* Let the `t1` table contain an expression that looks for the `Turn on the TV` activator and issue the `Good!` reagent on it, while the `t2` table contains an expression that launches the script for turning on the TV on exactly the same activator. *There are two options for improving the output of the second expression:* you can set the weight for the table (so that all expressions from this table acquire such a weight), or you can set the weight for a specific expression (the `adprops` field stores JSON, the weight is set as an integer).
+*Example 1.* Let the `t1` table contain an expression that looks for the `Turn on the TV` activator and issue the `Good!` reagent on it, while the `t2` table contains an expression that launches the script for turning on the TV on exactly the same activator. *There are three options for improving the output of the second expression:* you can set the weight for the table (so that all expressions from this table acquire such a weight), or you can set the weight for a specific expression (the `adprops` field stores JSON, the weight is set as an integer), or you also can set `consonant` additional property to `true`, and your message will be always used in Jeff output.

 *Example 2.* Let there be an expression in table `t1` that looks for the `Turn on the light in the bedroom` activator, while there is another expression that looks for the `Turn on the light in the kitchen` activator.
 If the user enters `Turn on the light` or even `Turn on the lights` twice, the first time a random light will turn on, and the second time another light will turn on.
 This will happen because the percentage of `total_POC` input covered by both the first and second activators will be equal, and other things being equal, a random expression is chosen.
 But then the expression that was used less often than the others is always selected.
 In this way, a uniform use of the cache is achieved. *If you want to set one expression as the preferred expression in case of incomplete activation,* set its weight one or more units higher.